Book with Tripmasters.com to enjoy mobile app during your trip.

 WHY BRITTANY?

-Brittany is a place that is not usually on a lot of traveler’s lists.
-France’s northwest cul-de-sac that reaches out into the Atlantic Ocean is just too far off the beaten path for many tourists.
-However, this can make all the more reason to visit.
-With over 1,500 miles of jaw-dropping panoramic coastline, charming medieval towns and villages, and the amazing diversity on display, there are really great things to see in Brittany.
-It has a Celtic identity that really is not found in any other part of France.
-Here, you’ll hear bagpipes, see traditional dancing, even some of the Breton language.
+Brittany isn't a place on most traveler's lists.
+This bit of France's northwest juts out into the Atlantic Ocean, and is just too far off the beaten path for many tourists.
+However, this makes it all the more reason to visit.
+With over 1,500 miles of jaw-dropping panoramic coastline and charming medieval towns and villages, Brittany is a region that should not be missed.
+It has a Celtic identity that's not found in any other part of France.
+You'll hear bagpipes, see traditional dancing, and even hear some of the Breton language.
 And if you are someone who is into history or likes myths and legends, Brittany has a lot of that too!

 FEATURED ITINERARIES: